 If you know someone that is facing a bad time in their life, reach out.
 Give them a few minutes of your time.
 Find something to talk about, engage them and walk out with them – beyond the barrier of clinical depression or mental illness – to solid ground.

 And last but not least, a big-shout out to Dr. Hector Caruncho at UVIC and the BC SUPPORT Unit on Vancouver Island for working hand-in-hand with a patient partner!”

 We would like to thank Lisa and all patient partners for their work and dedication to make health care better for everyone in BC.
 Your input is so important to help health care partners understand what matters to patients and how to provide them the best care!

-If you would like to participate in health research, we have a special area on our website with information about patient-oriented research and engagement opportunities with the BC-SUPPORT Unit.
+If you would like to participate in health research, check out engagement opportunities with the BC SUPPORT Unit.
 As always, if you have any questions or suggestions, please feel free to comment here, get in touch with us via email or reach out to one of the engagement leaders in your region.

 Lisa Ridgway is a patient partner and a lawyer.
 After UBC Law and 15 years of wearing a suit and heels, she became an advocate for patient-oriented research and mental health issues.
 Lisa co-leads a patient-led research project and collaborates with UVIC, Island Health, the BC Support Unit and PVN.
 She's on Twitter at @LisaRidgway8